aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.generation/qrencodemode/_index.md

 ```

 Encode codetext with value set in the ECI\_ENCODING property.
 It can be problems with some old (pre 2006) barcode scaners.
+This mode is not supported by MicroQR barcodes.

 ### EXTENDED_CODETEXT {#EXTENDED-CODETEXT}
 ```